upsidedownlabs/Chords-Python/README.md

 - `python keystroke.py`: On running, a pop-up opens for connecting, and on pressing Start, blinks are detected to simulate spacebar key presses.

-## Running All Applications
-Here's the updated section for the README:

----

-### Running All Applications Together
+## Running All Applications Together

 To run all applications together: